 The bankruptcy court upheld the objection and invalidated the purchase by Plenty of Fish.
 The ruling instantaneously reduced the value of True.com by $700,000.
-Ultimately, the domain was sold for $350,000 to TrueCar.com in 2014 – roughly a third what it would have cost with the personal information of users.
+Ultimately, the court authorized the sale of the domain for $350,000 to TrueCar.com in 2014 – roughly a third what it would have cost with the personal information of users.

 The terms, privacy policies and disclaimers on your online platforms should act to protect you.
 Unfortunately, many online operators either use god-awful legal document generators, copy their terms from other sites or try to write their own documents.
 Doing so invites disaster as RadioShack is learning.